 - Right-click on Rainbow Six: Siege and click on properties.

 - Click on the tab local files, and click on the button “Verify integrity of game files.”

 - Wait till the verification is done and see if there is an issue with your game files.

 If any missing file report shows up, then reinstall the game, and if nothing comes up, then just move on to the next fix.

 Check if there are any blocked ports:

 Some ISPs put blocks on specific ports.
-So try contacting your ISP and check if there are any blocks from their end.
-If there is some sort of block on Uplay’s servers, then sort it out with your ISP.
+So try contacting your ISP and check for any blocks from their end.
+If there is some block on Uplay’s servers, then sort it out with your ISP.